Giving parents a choice. Giving children a chance.

 How does the application process work?

-After the pre-application was processed, if you were eligible and funds were available, CSF contacted you via email to complete the full application process, which included submitting financial documents (1040 tax form and/or other proof of 2017 income).
+After the pre-application is processed, if you are eligible and funds are available, CSF will contact you via email to complete the full application process, which includes submitting financial documents (1040 tax form and/or other proof of 2020 income).

 Who is eligible to apply?